-- Recording images either by photograph, video or digitally without knowledge of the individual being recorded and without prior approval from the Director of Student Services in the Office of Wellness Services.
+- Recording images either by photograph, video or digitally without knowledge of the individual being recorded and without prior approval from the Director of Care and Civility.

 - Unauthorized Commercial Activity or use of the facility for personal or monetary gain, including posting, advertising, instructing by private sessions, or soliciting individuals in the fitness center for personal services, businesses, or agencies.

 - Use of alcoholic beverages.
 Members demonstrating signs of intoxication will be denied access to the fitness center or asked to leave immediately.